What is Kiwanis ?

 - A group goes to a local Nursing Home once each month and conducts a Bingo Game for the residents, and provides $10.00 in quarters for prizes.

-- Some members volunteer for Meals on Wheels deliveries, Library Hosts, Mayo Clinic Volunteers, Elder Network, and our own Young Children Priority One Programs including the Kids in Need Program.
+- Some members volunteer as Mayo Clinic Volunteers, and with our own Young Children Priority One Programs including the Reasons to Write pen pals program.

 - Bicycle repair is an on-going project that provides bikes for the Christmas Anonymous organization.